Catch and Release Practices

-The fish should be released as soon as possible in order to prevent it from choking.
-As much as possible, the fish should be taken onto the boat with wet gloves in the hand and supporting the body.
-If it is necessary to use a landing net, knotsless or rubber landing nets should be used.
-For too big fish, basket should necessarily be used.
+The fish should be released as soon as possible in order to prevent it from exthaustion.
+The fish should be taken onto the boat with wet gloves in the hand and supporting the body as much as possible.
+If it is necessary to use a landing net, knotless or rubber landing nets should be used.
+For really big fish, a basket must be used.

 Photographing the Fish:

-Hold in the water as much as possible in order to prevent contact with air.
+Hold the fish in the water as much as possible in order to prevent its contact with air.
 Never put your fingers on the gills or eyes.

 During catch and release application, your hands or your fabric gloves should be wet.

-In order to reduce the process duration, always keep your camera available ready to use.
+In order to reduce duration of the process, always keep your camera available and ready to use.
 If possible, photograph the fish inside water.

 Remove the hook as quick as possible and while the fish is in the water.

-If the fish is gut hooked, cut the leader as quick as possible and from the shortest point, and release the fish as soon as possible.
+If the fish is gut hooked, cut the leader as quickly as possible and from the shortest point, and release the fish as soon as possible.

 Avoid using stainless steel hooks as their removal from the body is much more difficult and they are poisonous.